PREVIOUS: ACoAs & Time (Part 1)

 Thoughts: write out the opposing points of view (sometimes 3 & 4 different ones) of the argument you’re having with yourself about a situation you’re stuck on

-Actions: identify the ones you want or need to take, & what you think the results will be, depending on which option you decide to follow
+Actions: identify the actions you want or need to take, & what you think the results will be, depending on the voice you decide to follow

 ✍️ You can also use the 2 forms on the post “Why Are You Stuck?”

-• try to do several things at one time.
-This is not about multi-tasking, but rather expecting, magically, to be able to be in more than one place at a time, like 2 conflicting events – without planning to do things consecutively, OR pick one & let the other go.
+♦︎ those of us who try to do several things at one time.
+This is not about multi-tasking, but rather expecting, magically, to be able to be in more than one place at a time

 NEXT: ACoAs & Time (Part 3)